joelgibson/IHecke/README.md

   - The cell order relations are precomputed, making cell order testing much faster.
   - Fixed a crash when creating a Hecke algebra for a group not of affine or finite type.
   - Added a third argument to `Coefficient()` for extracting the v^d term.
+  - Finished the `LiteralBasis` type, which allows unitriangular changes of basis into either the standard or canonical bases, and serialising/deserialising bases.
 - Version 2021-11-01
   - Added an experimental "literal" basis type (a basis specified by a partial table).
 I will wait to see how it plays out in other projects before making it a feature.